Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     ```

-1. Determine the version of the latest hardware-topology-assistant:
+1. Determine the version of the latest hardware-topology-assistant.

     ```bash
     HTA_VERSION=$(curl https://registry.local/v2/artifactory.algol60.net/csm-docker/stable/hardware-topology-assistant/tags/list | jq -r .tags[] | sort -V | tail -n 1)
-    echo $HTA_VERSION
+    echo ${HTA_VERSION}
     ```

     Example output:

-    ```bash
+    ```text
     0.1.0
     ```

 1. Perform a dry run of the hardware-topology-assistant.

-    Each invocation of the hardware-topology-assistant creates a new folder in the current directory  named similarly to `hardware-topology-assistant_TIMESTAMP` containing files with the following data:
+    Each invocation of the hardware-topology-assistant creates a new folder in the current directory named similarly to `hardware-topology-assistant_TIMESTAMP`.
+This directory contains files with the following data:
     - Log output from the hardware-topology-assistant run.
-       - `topology_changes.json` which enumerates the changes made to SLS:
+       - `topology_changes.json` which enumerates the changes made to SLS.
-    - Added river hardware, except for management NCNs
+    - Added River hardware, except for management NCNs
      - Modified networks.
        - Added IP address reservations.
     - Backups of the following before any changes are applied
        - BSS boot parameters for each existing management NCN.
-       - Management NCN Global BSS boot parameters.
+       - Management NCN global BSS boot parameters.
-       - Dump state of SLS before any changes were applied.
+       - Dump state of SLS before any changes are applied.

-    > **Reminder** new management NCNs are not handled by this tool.
+    > **Reminder:** New management NCNs are not handled by this tool.
 They will be handled by a different procedure referenced in the last step of this procedure.

     ```bash
     podman run --rm -it --name hardware-topology-assistant -v "$(realpath .)":/work -e TOKEN \